 Sunday Night Football Player Props

 As expected, the point spread for Sunday night’s contest is tight.
-At DraftKings WV, the Chiefs are laying -3, with a moneyline of -150.
+At DraftKings WV Sportsbook, the Chiefs are laying -3, with a moneyline of -150.

 Many enjoy putting some action down on game and player props.
 These two offenses are obviously capable of moving the ball around, so the over for some markets should be in play.

-Another one involves the longest completion for each quarterback.
+Another prop involves the longest completion for each quarterback.
 Both are listed at 38.5 yards, with the over for Mahomes at -110 and the over for Allen with odds of -120.